EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 This disk image contains everything to build and run the original, B&W game **Glypha**.

-I wrote Glypha as a kind of personal challenge.
+I wrote Glypha (BNDL identifier: `sd09`) as a kind of personal challenge.
 I wanted to take an existing video game that I was familiar with and see if I could write a kind of *tribute* to it on the Macintosh.
 I suspected that the Glider game I had written was to a degree designed around my abilities as a programmer.
 A tribute to an existing game would force me to rise to new challenges dictated by the game.

 <p align="center">
 <img width="435" src="https://github.com/EngineersNeedArt/SoftDorothyProjects/blob/bca7c4c76706cfc1202d6297be18ba22060f0f97/Images/GlyphaAbout.png">